David-Durst/embeddedHaskellAetherling/theory/Scheduling.md

 # Recursive, Memoized Scheduler Example
 ## Diamond
 This example demonstrates the issue of scheduling a DAG with a diamond pattern: the input is used on two separate branches which are later merged.
-Unlike the recursive scheduler, the recursive, memoized, branching scheduler can handle this example.
+Unlike the recursive scheduler, the recursive, memoized scheduler can successfully match types in this example.

 The sequence language program is:
 ```